 -

-Let it cool down before unmoulding and dust with icing sugar before serving it.
+Let the cake cool before unmoulding, then dust with icing sugar before serving.

 Recipe Notes